Surprises, zingers and an epic reunion: Here are the biggest Emmys moments

 "I have two little girls and my darling Keith (Urban) who I asked to help me pursue this artistic path and they have to sacrifice so much for it," said Kidman when she accepted her award.
 "This is yours.
 I want my little girls to have this on their shelf and to look at it and go overtime my mom didn’t put me to bed it’s because of this."

-Kidman's co-star Laura Dern picked her first Emmy for Best Supporting Actress.

-The HBO series also won Best Limited Series.
-"It’s been an incredible year for women in television," gushed Witherspoon.
+Kidman's co-star Laura Dern picked up her first Emmy for Best Supporting Actress and the HBO series also won Best Limited Series, among other awards throughout the night.

 A "This Is Us" win — with a hilarious speech